AsheUrban/pig-dice-webpack/README.md

 ## Tests
 # _Describe: Roll()_

-Test: "It should addPlayer and assign id"
+Test: "It should create player"
 Code:
-Expected Output: player1 = {firstName, totalScore: undefined, id: 1}
+Expected Output: player1 = {score, lastroll

 Test: "It should return random number between 1-6 when button is submitted"
 Code: rollDice();